Financial Assistance Overview

 EFCA Ministry Family Scholarship

-Awarded to a full-time student who is the son or daughter of an ordained EFCA pastor currently serving in a local Free Church, as a Free Church missionary, or in another denominational or ministry position, or those ordained through a different organization and currently serving full-time within an EFCA ministry.
-New students receiving the EFCA Ordained Family Scholarship are guaranteed to receive a total of $17,000 in gift aid from Trinity each year they maintain eligibility.
+Awarded to a full-time student who is the son or daughter of a parent currently serving in a local Free Church, as a Free Church missionary, or a parent currently serving full-time with ReachGlobal.
+New students receiving the EFCA Ministry Family Scholarship are guaranteed to receive a total of $17,000 in gift aid from Trinity each year they maintain eligibility.
 Inquire with Student Financial Services regarding the required application.

 Waybright International Scholarship

 Awarded to international students.
 New students receiving the Waybright International Scholarship are guaranteed to receive a total of $14,000 in Trinity scholarship assistance each year they maintain eligibility.
 This scholarship amount includes any academic aid that the student may qaulify for.